bosnet/isaac-consensus-protocol/README.md

  - python: 3.6 or higher
  - pip

-Clone this repository and then run below command.
+Once the dependencies are installed, clone this repository and run.

 ```sh
 $ python setup.py develop